navneetrahul/Navneet/README.md

 # Navneet
+This project is for Stroke Prediction using Machine Learning.

 Topic - Stroke Prediction using Machine Learning Introduction
 Stroke is a severe cerebrovascular disease caused by an interruption of blood flow from and to